LoveMiaa/LoveMiaa.github.io/docs/index.md

 * I was born and raised in Philly.
 * In late August I will start my freshman year in high school.
 * My favorite food is mac and cheese.
-* My favorite desert is mac and cheese.
+* My favorite desert is oreo cake.